Swastik-51/CredHire-AI/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## 📧 Contact
-For any queries, please reach out to [Your Email]
+For any queries, please reach out to swastik724@gmail.com